jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/First order linear differential equations.md

 Thus, $y(x) = x^3/3 + C/x$ is a solution for all $x \in \mathbb{R}\setminus \{ 0 \}$.

+---

-That is, we used the product rule to rewrite the left side of differential equation as one derivative.
+Here we used the product rule to rewrite the left side of differential equation as one derivative.
 Can we generalise this trick?
-Yes we can!

 ### Solving first order linear differential equations

-We won't always linear differential equations as nice as the first example — it won't always be obvious how to write the $y'$ and $y$ linear combination as the derivative of something else.
+We won't always have linear differential equations as nice as the first example — it won't always be obvious how to write the $y'$ and $y$ linear combination as the derivative of something else.

 ##### _example:_ a trickier equation